Root Canal Treatment London - Dr Romina

 Pimple on the gums – an abscess on the gum may signal a serious infection.

 A root canal treatment (RCT) is a major procedure.
-If you think you may need one or have been advised by your dentist to have one, we recommend booking an appointment with one of our dentists as quickly as you can.
-We have two clinics in Central London – our dentists in Waterloo SE1 and dentists in Marble Arch W2 are very experienced with root canal procedures.
+If you think you may need one or have been advised by your dentist to have one, we recommend booking an appointment with one of our private dentists in London as quickly as you can.
+We have two clinics in Central London – our dentists in Waterloo SE1 (near London Bridge) and dentists near Paddington in W2 are very experienced with root canal procedures.

 Root Canal Treatment (RCT) - When Is It Required?